LimePoint Engineering··2 min read

 eval "$cmd"

-The connectors need to be set up with the appropriate access control list for the respective topics and consumer groups in the Confluent cluster.
-It can be implemented using Confluent CLI or other tools like Terraform.
+Configure appropriate access control lists for topics and consumer groups using Confluent CLI or Terraform.

 if [ ! -f ${CONNECTOR_FILE_PATH}/connector.json ]; then